 Mr. FW banged out two bubbles in just a few hours, and each step was pretty simple.
 Here’s a little tutorial we put together for you.

+Step 1: Trace your designs.
 We have a lot of cardboard boxes around the house lately, so Mr. FW cut up a few of those to use as the backing for our bubbles.
 He sketched out both a speech bubble and a thought bubble, then he got to cutting.

-First he cut out the bubbles, then he used those as templates to cut out the white-board paper.
+Step 2: Cut out your photo booth speech bubbles.
+First, he cut out the bubbles, then he used those as templates to cut out the white-board paper.
 A little note here: We found out the hard way that the contact paper isn’t super thick, so we could see the writing on the cardboard through the paper.
 Mr. FW said that if he was doing it over again he’d also cut out a single piece of printer paper to attach first to the cardboard, under the contact paper.

+Step 3: Add a border.
 To give them just a little extra oomph, I inked on a simple blue border with a Sharpie marker.

 - San Francisco